-Strong Bond Project -
+Strong Bond Shelter/Foster Education Program -

 I provide training and education programs for some of the nation's biggest animal shelters, rescues, and animal care facilities.
 Adopters, fosters, shelter volunteers, staff, and behavior teams are trained to work with dogs that would normally be considered unadoptable.
 This ultimately saves dog's lives by reducing the number of returns, surrenders, re-homes, and dogs that are euthanized specifically due to behavior issues.

 The goal of every shelter and rescue is to get the dog out of the rescue and into an appropriate forever home.
-Quite often dog's who aren't completely balanced or have trauma become long-term residents.
+Quite often dog's who aren't completely balanced or have trauma become long-term shelter residents.
 The result of this is that there's no room for new dogs coming in, and there are no options other than euthanization.

 Implement the program that gives shelters and rescues the training protocol that's been proven to significantly lower the rate of surrenders, improves the capacity of fosters to help dogs become adoptable, and reduces the potential for injuries to both humans and dogs.